Weighted Training for Cross-Task Learning: Experiments

-{\bf Results and analysis.} Table \ref{table:results} demonstrates the effectiveness of \NAMEALG{} for pre-training (with fine-tuning), joint training, and normalized joint training on four different settings, where the target task is PoS tagging, chunking, predicate detection and NER, respectively.
-As a byproduct, we find that normalized joint training is much better than the widely used joint training when the source data is much larger than the target data.
-More experiments can be found in Appx. \ref{sec:appx-exp}.
-Furthermore, we analyze two crucial factors (i.e., the ratio between the training sizes of the source and target datasets, and the training size of the target dataset) that affect the improvement of \NAMEALG{} in Fig. \ref{fig:analysis}.
-In general, we find that \NAMEALG{} is more beneficial when the performance of the base mode is poorer, either because of a smaller-sized target data or due to a smaller ratio between the source data size and the target data size.
-Finally, we note that \NAMEALG{} can be easily extended from putting weights on tasks to putting weights on samples (see Appx. \ref{sec:appx-exp} for experiments on the weighted-sample version of \NAMEALG{}).
+{\bf Analysis.} Furthermore, we analyze two crucial factors (i.e., the ratio between the training sizes of the source and target datasets, and the training size of the target dataset) that affect the improvement of \NAMEALG{} in Fig. \ref{fig:analysis}.
+In general, we find that \NAMEALG{} is more beneficial when the performance of the base model is poorer, either because of a smaller-sized target data or due to a smaller ratio between the source data size and the target data size.
+More details are in Table \ref{table:ratio} and Table \ref{table:target-size} in Appx. \ref{sec:appx-exp}.